Reduce the cost of API 610 pump equipment by specifying non-process fluid equipment materials

 • A mechanical seal that prevents the leakage to atmosphere of the process fluid and is in contact with both the process fluid on one side and the pressurised barrier fluid, i.e. the non-process fluid, on the other.
 Figure 1 illustrates a typical arrangement with centrifugal pump, mechanical seal, seal support system and interconnecting pipework.

-Figure 1 – Equipment on a typical pump skid
+Figure 1 (image on the right) – Equipment on a typical pump skid

 The “process wetted” equipment (to the left) comprises the pump casing, impeller and the pipework and valves etc. carrying the process fluid.